-- (a) To pass a module a student must obtain a minimum of 50% overall marks including both the CA and SEEs.
-However, students must obtain a minimum of 40% marks each in CA and SEEs in each module. - (b) A student will be awarded a mark of zero for non-submission of a component of course work. - (a) A student who has been absent from the examination or who has performed badly due to illness or other cause acceptable to the Programme Board of Examiners shall be allowed to take the examination and it shall be treated as a first assessment.
+- 6.3.1 To pass a module a student must obtain a minimum of 50% overall marks including both the CA and SEEs.
+However, students must obtain a minimum of 40% marks each in CA and SEEs in each module. - 6.3.2 A student will be awarded a mark of zero for non-submission of a component of course work. - 6.3.3 A student who has been absent from the examination or who has performed badly due to illness or other cause acceptable to the Programme Board of Examiners shall be allowed to take the examination and it shall be treated as a first assessment.
 The examination will be conducted during re-assessment time.